TOC Sensor (Total Organic Carbon)

 Direct Meaning

-The measured value directly represents the concentration of organic carbon in a liquid.
+The measured value directly represents the concentration of total organic carbon in a liquid.

 Indirect Meaning

-TOC trends indirectly indicate contamination events, cleaning effectiveness (CIP), water purity degradation, and risks to sensitive manufacturing processes.
+TOC trends indirectly indicate contamination events, CIP/SIP effectiveness, water system integrity, and risks to sensitive manufacturing and biological processes.

 Industries Using TOC Sensors